syncfusion-content/angular-docs/angular/AutoComplete/Getting-Started.md

         </div>
 {% endhighlight %}

-To render the Angular2 AutoComplete using below code.
+To render the Angular AutoComplete using below code.

 {% highlight javascript %}